onecompiler/cheatsheets/bash.md

 ### Matching

-Match a string against a regular expresion:
+Match the string against a regular expresion:

 ```bash
 [[ 'Hello from Bash!' =~ 'Bash' ]]